 Installing Snort++ Example Plugins

 In this article, I will show you how to install and run the Example Plugins in Snort++.
 The example plugins are a series of additional plugins that the Snort team has made available for developers to use as examples.
 This guide assumes that you have cloned Snort++ (Snort 3.0 alpha) from github following my guide here.
-If you downloaded and installed Snort++ from the tarball on Snort’s website, these instructions may not work for you (since that tarball doesn’t include the snort-extras).

 We export PKG_CONFIG_PATH in the above instructions because that tells Snort where the pkgconfig file is for snort when we installed it. if you installed snort to another location, you’ll need to use that path.
 The above instructions compile and install the plugins, but you need to tell Snort where those plugin directories are when you run it.
 There are two types of plugins: compiled applications and Lua scripts, and you need to tell snort where to look for both types of extra plugins.
 To tell snort about these new directories containing the compiled plugins and lua plugins, you pass it the plugin path and/or the script path.